pik/Interlocutor/README.md

 The goal of this project is to provide a censorship-resistant software for discussions, while providing a comfortable modern UI and effective moderation.

+### Blog

+A brief article providing a high-level overview of Interlocutor and a demo application can be found at: https://pik.github.io/Interlocutor/blog/

 ### Comment UI

 **Flagging Comments**: Comments can be flagged by users by clicking the flag icon.